Urban Renewal photographs

 Group of youngsters ham for the camera, 154-154 ½ Creighton St., Mar.
 27, 1963.
 HMA 102-39-1-718.4

-Identified by civic address or site-name, the photographs depict houses, out-buildings, vacant lots, stores, streetscapes, excavation and building sites, as well as aerial views.
+Photographs are identified by civic address or site name, and depict houses, outbuildings, vacant lots, stores, streetscapes, excavation and building sites, as well as aerial views.

 Why were these photographs taken?